AsheBlade/ShadowArchive/_posts/2020-08-25-Java_Syntax.md

 ## BuildIn Operation

 ### String Builder

 > Since the String Class in Java creates an immutable sequence of characters, the StringBuilder class provides an alternative to String Class, as it creates a mutable sequence of characters.

-**Append**<br>
+**Append**

 combine and add strings together
 ```java
 sb.append(“geek”);